File types for submission can be selected by going to the Assignment and select Settings and then Submissions.

-To allow students to hand in Google Drive files, select 'Google Doc' when specifying the allowed hand-in options.
+To allow students to hand in Google Drive files, select 'Google Doc' when specifying the allowed submission type.

 Students are then allowed to upload their hand-in through their Google Drive through the Google file selector.